webplatform/docs-wpd/Annotations/index.md

 This is a scratch space for adding annotations to WebPlatform.org and to W3C specifications.

+ This page is actively being annotated using the existing Hypothes.is annotation extension and server.
+To see the annotations,  [http://hypothes.is/alpha/ install the extension or bookmarklet].

 == Background ==
 We want to enable annotations on W3C specifications and on WebPlatform.org, as a way to provide feedback into specs and documentation.